mgambrosio/mgambrosio/content/portfolio/work1.md

-* **Masterof Public Health Research, Georgia State University (August 2019 – April 2021)**
+* **Master of Public Health Research, Georgia State University (August 2019 – April 2021)**
   *  Dr. Ambrosio conducted a scoping review using the technology-organization-environment framework to analyze the determinants for the sustainable implementation of mobile health (mHealth) applications in developing countries.

 <!--more-->

 * **Oral Health: Cross-Sectional Study of Children in Low-Income Communities of Luanda, Angola (June 2017- June 2018)**
   * Dr.  Ambrosio created and implemented oral health surveillance for children of deprived communities enrolled in the nonprofit Symphonic Orchestra of Luanda, Angola.
-Created and conducted survey to evaluate children's oral health behavior, status and knowledge
+She created and conducted a survey to evaluate children's oral health behavior, status, and knowledge.

 ![Oral health][5]
 Dr. Ambrosio and the children of the Symphonic Orchestra of Luanda while holding a manual containing guidance for better oral health hygiene practices.